DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: EXPERIMENTS

 \subsubsection{Experimental Setup}

-To ensure consistency across experiments, UperNet is adopted as the semantic segmentation head.
-All experiments are conducted on 4 Huawei Ascend 910B NPUs.
-The models are fine-tuned using the stochastic gradient descent (SGD) optimizer, with an initial learning rate of 0.01 and a weight decay of 1e-4.
-Similar to the settings in Section IV-A, the ``Poly" learning rate decay strategy is applied to progressively reduce the learning rate during training.
-The batch size is set to 32 per device.
+To ensure consistency across experiments, UPerNet is adopted as the semantic segmentation head.
+Additionally, to benchmark against existing SAR foundation models, pre-trained weights of SAR-JEPA and SARATR-X are loaded and fine-tuned across diverse downstream tasks to evaluate their performance.
+All experiments are conducted on 4 Huawei Ascend 910B NPUs, with models fine-tuned using the stochastic gradient descent optimizer, an initial learning rate of 0.01, and a weight decay of 1e-4.
+Similar to the settings in Section IV-A, the Poly learning rate decay strategy is applied to progressively reduce the learning rate during training, with a batch size of 32 per device.

-For evaluation, the F1-score is calculated for each class to assess class-wise classification accuracy, while the mean Intersection over Union (mIoU) is used as the overall performance metric.
-An early stopping strategy is also employed, where training was terminated if the mIoU on the validation set did not improve for 10 consecutive epochs.
+For evaluation, the F1-score is calculated for each class to assess class-wise classification accuracy, while the mIoU is used as the overall performance metric.
+An early stopping strategy is also employed, where training is terminated if the mIoU on the validation set does not improve for 10 consecutive epochs.